astoeckel/linprog2d/README.md

 # linprog2d -- Linear Programming Solver for Two Dimensional Problems

 `liblinprog2d` is a small library for solving two-dimensional linear programming problems in linear time (with respect to the number of constraints).
-It comes with bindings for Python and a JavaScript/WebAssembly version.
+It comes with bindings for JavaScript/WebAssembly version.

 The library is written in pure C89/C90 and has very little dependencies aside from `sqrt` and `malloc`, `free` (the latter can be deactivated).